roman-milk/roman-milk.github.io/cock-teasing-mom.md

+===

- ****** Cock Teasing Mom Ch.
-02 ****** byJust_Plain_Bob© That night I was already in bed asleep when mom got home from wherever it is that she goes.
+That night I was already in bed asleep when mom got home from wherever it is that she goes.
 I woke up in the morning and found her in bed with me.
 Her dress was lying on the floor and she was still wearing her heels, hose, panties and bra.
 She was still asleep and as I looked down on her I thought again about what Troy had said.
 It would be so easy to just push her panties aside and do it.
 But what if Troy was wrong?
 What if all she had been doing was what she considered harmless teasing?
 What if the only reason for her being in my bed was that she just needed to feel close to some one?
 I carefully got out of bed so as not to wake her and went downstairs, had breakfast and then headed off to class.

  I don't think I gained any knowledge during any of my classes that day as my mind wasn't anywhere near the classrooms.
 All I thought about was what my mother had been doing lately and my reaction to it.
 Incest was not supposed to be a good thing.
 There were laws against it - the laws of nature as well as the laws of man - and it was supposed to be something that all right minded people abhorred.
 Even though I was only a kid, well I guess actually a young adult, I had always considered myself an upright individual and I had always expected to grow up and be a responsible adult and a productive member of society.
 Yet the only question on my mind was, "Is it what my mom is really looking for."
 Regardless of the laws of man and nature if I ever came to the point where I really believed that she was coming on to me I was going to fuck her - that was a given!